wwhoward/direction-of-arrival/README.md

 par.sampling = 1;           % WORK IN PROGRESS DON'T CHANGE - Calculate statistics for this percent of trials (includes DoA estimation & statistics) - lower value speeds up processing.
 Only implemented in "ml_gen"

 % Simulation
-par.Trials = 1000;          % During a sweep, how many trials for each parameter
+par.Trials = 100;          % During a sweep, how many trials for each parameter
 par.runtype = 'single';     % {'single','snr_sweep','block_sweep','ml_gen'} - names are fairly self-explainitory
+par.accelerate = 1;         % See below

 % Save configuration
 par.saveFlag = 1;           % Should anything be saved?
 NOTE: Overridden to 0 for runtype 'single'